vercel/next.js/docs/basic-features/data-fetching/get-server-side-props.md

 }
 ```

+> Note that irrespective of rendering type, any `props` will be passed to the page component and can be viewed on the client-side.
+Make sure that you don't pass any sensitive information via `props`.

 ## When does getServerSideProps run

 `getServerSideProps` only runs on server-side and never runs on the browser.
 If a page uses `getServerSideProps`, then: